yl2811-cmd/Showheel/wwwroot/story-engl.md

 New anchor: Episode 33 (first appearance on Arc 3 Frontier City on-page).
 19-year-old Anna made her Thread Festival debut.
 She said this when she heard the steam whistle and organ on-page—she had heard it before when she was 8 years old during an off-page family trip, but didn't know the words.
 The name surfaced from pre-verbal body memory when I was 19.
-The difference in weight of a single sentence: at 8 years old, she was pure wonder; at 17 (Ep17 M - Gust), she fully understood the principles of physics.
+The difference in weight in a single sentence: at 8 years old, she was pure wonder; at 17 (Ep17 M - Gust), she fully understood the principles of physics.
 But the original wonderment remains in the form of a physical sensation.
 It's beautiful to know "how it was done" without killing "that."
 The anchor for the Ep17 rebate was changed from "Ep22 Childhood Festival" to "Off-page memories of an 8-year-old family trip".